tom-lp-at/rc2otherchat/README.md

 You can start the import many times.
 It will only import messages they are not committed as transfered into the DB of NC.

 If you come into trouble: restore your backup and delete the three *-chache files to start from scratch.
-In the time of debugging and writting the code, i only cleaned up the rooms and let the user stay as they whose.
+In the time of debugging and writting the code, i only cleaned up the rooms and let the user stay as they were.
 Therefor i only deleted the messages_cache.txt to save time ;)

 # How the import for Matrix.org works:
 Since encryption is standard at matrix.org, it is not easy to import messages with a date other than **Now**.
 After some time of trying around, I found a way that was acceptable to me without compromising the security of the entries.